Boston Appraisal Services

 Putting it Together

 Investors generally focus on properties’ income multipliers, direct capitalization rates, and yield rates.
-But an appraiser can apply these factors only after developing accurate and well-reasoned estimates of net income.
+However, an appraiser can apply these factors only after developing accurate and well-reasoned estimates of net income.
 Net income estimates are only valid if the appraiser carefully analyzes past, current, and typical expenses for a property.
 A property owner can help the appraiser by providing a complete operating history and by explaining any expense anomalies.

 Add your first comment to this post